Joyserr/docker-template/README_EN.md

 docker-compose up -d
 ```

-### 4. Enter Container
+### 5. Enter Container

-If the container is running in the background, use the following commands to enter:
+If the container is running in background, use the following commands to enter:

 ```bash
 # Using Makefile